ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

     Timeout   : 300 (sec)
     Verify return code: 0 (ok)
 ```
-Here “Verify return code: 0 (ok)” indicates that there is no certificate chain issue with this web server.
+If it returns `Verify return code: 0 (ok)` at the end of the output, then it indicates that there is no certificate chain issue with this web server.

 5. Check if renegotiation is enabled